raunak811/angular-file-drag-drop/README.md

 **If you want to use our interface**

+Use `ng-file-drag-drop` selector and bind with `uploadedFiles` event.

     <ng-file-drag-drop (uploadedFiles)="getUploadedFiles($event)" [fileConfig]="dragDropConfig"> </ng-file-drag-drop>
 `fileConfig` is used to configure some properties to show/hide uploaded files as shown below: